Abbasid Caliphate: Treatment of Jews and Christians

 The status and treatment of Jews, Christians, and non-Muslims in the Abbasid Caliphate was a complex and continually changing issue.
 Non-Muslims were called dhimmis.
-Dhimmis did not have all of the privileges that Muslims had and commonly had to pay jizya, a tax for not being a Muslim.
+Dhimmis faced some level of discrimination in Abbasid society: they did not have all the privileges of Muslims and had to pay jizya, a tax on non-Muslims.
+However, as people of the book (non-Muslim monotheists), Jews and Christians were allowed to practice their religion and were not required to convert.

 One of the common aspects of the treatment of the dhimmis is that their treatment depended on who the caliph was at the time.
 Some Abbasid rulers, like Al-Mutawakkil (822–861 CE) imposed strict restrictions on what dhimmis could wear in public, often yellow garments that distinguished them from Muslims.
 Other restrictions al-Mutawakkil imposed included limiting the role of the dhimmis in government, seizing dhimmi housing and making it harder for dhimmis to become educated.
-Most other Abbasid caliphs were not as strict as al-Mutawakkil, though.
-During the reign of Al-Mansur (714–775 CE), it was common for Jews and Christians to influence the overall culture in the caliphate, specifically in Baghdad.
+Most other Abbasid caliphs were not as strict as al-Mutawakkil.
+During the reign of Al-Mansur (754–775 CE), it was common for Jews and Christians to influence the overall culture in the caliphate, specifically in Baghdad.
 Jews and Christians did this by participating in scholarly work.